7 min read

 Step 4: Loads are delivered throughout the day

 As loads are delivered throughout the day, your customer will see the exact location and time of each “drop” within the delivery geofence.
 For each delivered load, your customers will have the option to enter inspection notes, delivery notes, or reject the load with a reason.
 This information will be automatically sent to Dispatch.
+Your customers will also have access to eTickets, in real-time, for each load associated with the order.

 Step 5: End of the day summary is on its way